 My Counseling Philosophy and Approach

 I believe when people seek counseling, it is because they want to make a change in their lives.
-They may want to improve a life situation, solve a particular problem, make a decision, or achieve a greater understanding of life or personal circumstances.
+They may want to improve a life situation, solve a particular problem, make a decision, or achieve a greater understanding of their circumstances.

 I employ counseling techniques from a variety of theoretical orientations, based on the individual needs of my clients.
-Frequently, I adopt cognitive behavioral, family systems, and solution-focused approaches and strive to incorporate elements of person-centered, humanistic therapies.
-I also believe in the healing qualities of nature and wilderness; sometimes integrating outdoor experiences into the therapy process.
+Frequently, I adopt cognitive behavioral, family systems, strengths-based, and solution-focused approaches, while striving to incorporate elements of person-centered, humanistic therapies.
+I also believe in the healing qualities of nature and wilderness, sometimes integrating outdoor experiences into the therapy process.

 Initially, I ask clients to explore feelings and concerns, as well as identify desired areas of change.
 Once the client and I establish an understanding of the situation, we work together to achieve mutually agreed upon goals.